World Regions Covered

 What are the main regions and sub-regions?

 The four top regions are Americas (AME), Europe (EUR), Asia (ASI), and Africa & Middle East (AMD).
-Each divides into sub-regions as shown below.
+Each divides into sub-regions, and each sub-region groups the individual countries assigned to it, as shown below.

 A country analyzed individually receives its own figures and profile: it appears as a distinct entity with dedicated data and results.
 A country covered in aggregate has no standalone treatment — its contribution is rolled up into the totals of its sub-region or region and reported only at that level.
-In Intratec's source region map, individually analyzed countries are marked in bold; all others are aggregate-only.
+In Intratec's source region map, individually analyzed countries are shaded by their Intratec world region; all other countries are shown in gray as aggregate-only.

 Why analyze some countries only in aggregate?